xleonzhao/ccnp-encor/practice-tests.md

 * 34: A network administrator is configuring an ACL to match networks for BGP route filtering.
 The administrator creates an ACE permit ip 10.0.64.0 0.0.63.0 255.255.255.0 0.0.0.192 .
 Which two networks match the ACE?
 (Choose two.)
   * 10.0.128.0/25
   * 10.0.126.0/25
+    * LZ: this one should be correct as well
   * 10.0.130.0/24
   * > 10.0.64.0/24
   * 10.0.63.0/26